Hoogkamer/WIFI-Radio-ESP32-V2/README.md

 You can also activate with the OK button, see next section.

 #### Using Rotary

-Click the Station Rotary button to change the Category.
-Turn the Station Rotary button to change the station.
+Turn the Station Rotary button to change the station within the active category.
+If the screen is dimmed you have to click the Station Rotary button to activate the screen.
+Then click again to change to the Categorations menu.
+Rotate to select a category and then click to activate this category.

 ### Stopping the radio stream